lubuntu-team/manual/source/3/3.1/3.1.4/startup-disk-creator.rst

 Chapter 3.1.4 Startup Disk Creator
 ==================================

-Startup Disk creator is a graphical utility for creating bootable USB media.
+Startup Disk creator is the default graphical utility for creating bootable USB media on Lubuntu.

 Usage
 ------